arduino/docs-content/content/software/ide-v2/tutorials/getting-started/02.ide-v2-uploading-a-sketch/ide-v2-uploading-a-sketch.md

 ![Adding user to the group.](assets/Ubuntu_Serial.jpeg)

-This is the procedure to access the serial port from the Arduino Software (IDE) if you get an error.

 After this procedure, you should be able to proceed normally and upload the sketch to your board or use the Serial Monitor.